Debmallya-03/Sunetic01/README.md

-# Sunetic - AI-powered Solar Analysis Platform
+# ☀️ Sunetic - AI-powered Solar Analysis Platform

 Sunetic is an AI-powered solar analysis platform that enables users to assess solar energy potential in real-time.
-By using a mobile camera, Sunetic scans the area and provides accurate solar insights based on live data.
-The platform empowers users to make informed decisions about solar energy by delivering precise, data-driven results with ease and accessibility.
+By using a mobile camera, Sunetic scans the surrounding area and delivers accurate, data-driven solar insights instantly — making solar planning easy, fast, and accessible.

+---

-## Features
+## 🚀 Features

-- **Real-time Solar Analysis**: Use your mobile camera to scan the area and get instant solar insights.
+- Real-time Solar Analysis: Scan your surroundings with a mobile camera and get instant solar potential insights.

-- **AI-powered Insights**: Leverage advanced AI technology to provide accurate, live solar data and predictions.
-- **User-Friendly**: Easy to use with an intuitive interface designed for quick and efficient solar analysis.
-- **Data-Driven**: Offers precise results based on real-time image analysis.
+- AI-powered Predictions: Advanced machine learning models analyze live data for highly accurate results.

+- User-Friendly Interface: Designed for easy use, even by non-technical users.

+- Data-Driven Insights: Provides precise, actionable data to support informed decision-making.

+- Accessible and Affordable: Eliminates the need for expensive surveys or complex equipment.

+---

+## 🎯 Problem It Solves

+Accurately assessing solar energy potential has traditionally been expensive, time-consuming, and inaccessible for many users.
+Sunetic solves this by providing real-time solar analysis through just a smartphone camera, making clean energy planning affordable and easy for everyone — anywhere in the world.

+---

-## Installation
+## 🛠️ Tech Stack

-To run the Sunetic platform, follow these steps:
-Here is the website link - (https://sunetic-ai.netlify.app/)

-### 1. Clone the repository

-Clone the repository to your local machine:

-git clone "the link"

-Install dependencies
-Run the following command to install the required dependencies: npm install

-Once the dependencies are installed, start the application: npm start

-This will launch the application on your local server.

-Usage
-After starting the application, open it in your browser (usually at http://localhost:3000) or you can simply open website from the link given above.
-Point your mobile camera at an area to scan and get real-time solar insights.
+Frontend: React.js, Material UI

+Backend: Node.js, Express

+AI/ML: Custom-trained model LLM Rage powered by Gemini 1.5 Flash

+Database: Pinecone VectorDB

+Hosting: Netlify (Frontend), Render/Heroku (Backend)

+---

+### 📸 How It Works
+- Open the Sunetic app/web app.

+- Allow camera access and scan the surrounding area.

-The AI will analyze the image and provide precise data about the solar potential of the area.
+- The AI analyzes the live image feed and predicts solar potential instantly.

-Technologies Used
-React.js: For building the frontend user interface.
-Google Gemini 1.4 Flash API: For real-time image analysis and solar insights.
+- Get easy-to-understand insights to support your solar energy decisions.

+---

+## 📈 Future Scope
+- Offline mode support

+- More detailed energy yield estimations

+- 3D visualization of solar potential

+- Integration with satellite for even better predictions

+---
+🌟 Let's make solar energy accessible to everyone with the power of AI!